 Primary Focus:

-The platform implements 3D Runtime Defense—Discovery, Detection, Defense—providing comprehensive protection across the AI agent lifecycle.
-Operant automatically catalogs MCP tools and discovers AI agents in real-time across all environments, addressing the shadow MCP problem that affects enterprise deployments.
+The platform implements 3D Runtime Defense, Discovery, Detection, Defense, providing protection across the AI agent lifecycle.
+Operant automatically catalogs MCP tools and discovers AI agents in real time across environments, addressing the shadow MCP problem that affects enterprise deployments.

 Security Capabilities: